Introduction to high pressure seal implementation challenges

 In all but the slowest speed equipment, active cooling improves high pressure rotary seal performance by reducing temperature-related loss of modulus and other material properties.
 Since the seal-generated heat is deposited into the shaft, the most effective heat dissipation method is circulation of a fluid that is in contact with the shaft near the rotary seal.
 In some types of equipment, active cooling is provided by the normal flow of process fluid around or through the shaft.
 In other types of equipment, the fluid inboard or outboard of the shaft must be circulated solely for the purpose of heat transfer.
 For additional information on heat transfer considerations with dynamic seals, see Chapter D8 of our rotary seal handbook.

-Contact our staff for additional information
+Contact our staff for additional high pressure seal information

 We have been involved in high pressure seal research and development since 1968, and are the world-wide leaders in the field.
 The combination of our floating backup rings and high-performance rotary seals is a state-of-the art achievement that will be difficult to surpass, although we work at it continuously.
-The industry leaders who developed this innovative fluid sealing technology are available to personally assist you with implementation.
+The industry leaders who developed this innovative floating seal technology are available to personally assist you with implementation.
 Contact Kalsi Engineering to request a quote, or for additional information.